kubb-labs/kubb/docs/guide/configure.md

 ---
 layout: doc

-title: kubb.config.js
+title: kubb.config.ts
 outline: deep
 ---

 # Configuring Kubb

-Kubb is configured with a configuation file (preferably with `kubb.config.js`).
+Kubb is configured with a configuation file (preferably with `kubb.config.ts`).

-## TypeScript/JavaScript
+## Usage

+When you use the CLI of Kubb, Kubb will automatically read the configuration file in the root directory of the current project and resolve it in the following order:

+- `kubb.config.ts`
+- `kubb.config.js`
+- `kubb.config.mjs`
+- `kubb.config.cjs`

+We recommend using the .ts format for the configuration file and importing the `defineConfig` utility function from `@kubb/core`.
+It provides friendly TypeScript type hints and autocompletion, which can help you avoid errors in the configuration.

+In the background Kubb uses [Cosmiconfig](https://github.com/davidtheclark/cosmiconfig) which means you can als use the following:

+- A `"kubb"` key in your package.json file.
+- A `.kubbrc` file written in JSON or YAML.
+- A `.kubbrc.json` file.
+- A `.kubbrc.yaml` or `.kubbrc.yml` file.

 ::: tip
-When using a `import` statement you need to set `"type": "module"` in your `package.json`.

-You can also rename your file to `kubb.config.mjs` to use ESM or `kubb.config.cjs for CJS.
+You can also use `configs/kubb.config.ts` or `.config/kubb.config.ts` instead of `kubb.config.ts` in the root of your project.
 :::

-### DefineConfig
+## DefineConfig

 When using TypeScript/JavaScript you need to use `defineConfig` to create your config.